Zhongshan metro station: Station overview

-The station is an underground structure with an island platform and four exits when Tamsui line opened.
+The station is an underground structure with an island platform, and had four exits when Tamsui line opened.
 It is located at the intersection of Nanjing West Rd. and the Metro Park (near Chengde Rd. and Zhongshan North Rd.).
 It is also a transfer station with the Songshan line.

 The Songshan line station added two additional exits and renovated two existing exits.
 The station is a four-level, underground station.
 The Songshan line station is 26 m deep and 176 m long and 23 m meters wide.

-Public Art

-Note: Exit 4 was recently reconstructed with transparent, self-cleaning glass to better integrate with nearby department stores.
+Exit 4 was recently reconstructed with transparent, self-cleaning glass to better integrate with nearby department stores.

+Public art

 The new Songshan line station has a theme of "Happy Transit".

 History

-The station was opened on 28 March 1997, as a terminus station of the Tamsui line until 25 December 1997.
-Later on, on 15 November 2014, Songshan line opened.
-On 20 July 2015, there was a knife attack injuring four.
+The station was opened on March 28, 1997, as a terminus station of the Tamsui line until December 25, 1997.
+On November 15, 2014, Songshan line opened.

+On July 20, 2015, there was a knife attack injuring four.